 What made you choose Lake Forest College?

 Being from Chicago, I wanted to stay close to home.
 However, I ultimately ended up deciding on Lake Forest College when I toured.
-The campus culture was centered around it’s close-knit community.
+The campus culture was centered around its close-knit community.
 The professors supported their students in a very heartwarming way that tends to lack in large colleges and universities.

 How did a liberal arts education make a difference for you?

-Going to a liberal arts college helped me stay well rounded in all aspects of my education.
-While I was focused mainly on life-sciences, when I reflect on my college experience some of my favorite classes were my literary studies and stand out fondly in my memory.
+Going to a liberal arts college helped me stay well-rounded in all aspects of my education.
+While I was focused mainly on life sciences, when I reflect on my college experience some of my favorite classes were my literary studies and stand out fondly in my memory.
 Having this wide breadth of expertise has helped me think about how to approach various problems in life through multiple angles and ultimately come up with the best solution.

-What experiences outside of the classroom do you think helped prepare you for MS in Biomedical communication program you engaged in?
+What experiences outside of the classroom do you think helped prepare you for the MS in Biomedical communication program you engaged in?

 What skills and experiences at Lake Forest do you believe will help you be successful?

 Clubs!
 There are so many great clubs at Lake Forest College and the best part of going to a smaller college is that you’re able to experience them all.
 There are science-based clubs that help gear students towards careers in science and art clubs that allow students to be super creative and alleviate stress.
-At LFC if you can think it, there’s probably a club for it—and if there’s not, you can make one!
+At Lake Forest College if you can think it, there’s probably a club for it—and if there’s not, you can make one!

-What advice would you give a high school student looking to pursue pre-health and is considering Lake Forest College
+What advice would you give a high school student looking to pursue pre-health and is considering Lake Forest College?

 Don’t be shy and make sure to ask questions to anyone in a field that you’re even slightly interested in.
-Also be proactive about gaining shadowing experience in several fields.
+Be proactive about gaining shadowing experience in several fields.
 The more you ask questions and shadow directly in a wide range of careers, the more you realize what you may want to do in life.
-My original interest in medical illustration was sparked by my high school anatomy teacher, however it wasn’t until post-graduation in 2017 when, by fate, I met a lovely medical illustrator.
-She prompted me to attend to the annual AMI (Association of Medical Illustrators) conference with her that I really fell in love with the field and culture.
-I shadowed her for a total of two month and that experience helped me decide on what I wanted to do in life and I am greatly happy.
+My original interest in medical illustration was sparked by my high school anatomy teacher, however, it wasn’t until post-graduation in 2017 when, by fate, I met a lovely medical illustrator.
+She prompted me to attend the annual AMI (Association of Medical Illustrators) conference with her that I really fell in love with the field and culture.
+I shadowed her for a total of two months and that experience helped me decide on what I wanted to do in life and I am greatly happy.